 Day 3 Peter Island – Cooper Island

 Sail from Peter Island to Cooper Island, stopping at Salt Island along the way.
-Once you’ve arrived at Cooper Island, there is a variety of activities at the Cooper Island Beach Club such as sampling local rums at the Rum Bar.
-Take the dinghy for a short boat ride to Cistern Point, a shallow diving spot on the western side of the island.
-Snorkel or dive and see ledges and rocky formations that hide marine life such as colorful tropical fish, anemones, tarpon, turtles, stingray, moray eels, and nurse sharks.
+Once you’ve arrived at Cooper Island, there are various activities at the Cooper Island Beach Club, such as sampling local rums at the Rum Bar.
+Take the dinghy for a short boat ride to Cistern Point, a shallow diving spot on the island’s western side.
+Snorkel or dive and see ledges and rocky formations that hide marine life, such as colorful tropical fish, anemones, tarpon, turtles, stingray, moray eels, and nurse sharks.
 You could also take the dinghy to the Wreck of the Rhone near Salt Island.

 Day 4 Cooper Island – Spanish Town, Virgin Gorda

-- The Baths.
+The Baths.
 Explore the grottos and tunnels made by giant boulders scattered along the shore.
-Walk to the Top of the Baths for a great view, a bite to eat, and a little souvenier shopping.
+Walk to the Top of the Baths for a great view, a bite to eat, and a little souvenir shopping.